We’re Here for You! Coronavirus (COVID-19) Updates

 Some hospital readmissions are avoidable, and others aren’t.
 To increase patient satisfaction, CMH and our communities must work as a team to ensure patients leave the hospital understanding their instructions for continuing care at home.
 Educating the community about the importance of avoiding readmissions is important to decrease healthcare costs for all.

-I lead an amazing team of case managers that includes nurses and social workers.
-I support this team in safely discharging patients to the next level of care by identifying challenges to success early in the hospital stay and finding solutions.
+We have an amazing team of case managers that includes nurses and social workers.
+We support this team in safely discharging patients to the next level of care by identifying challenges to success early in the hospital stay and finding solutions.
 The team helps patients avoid readmission by ensuring they have the support they need upon discharge.
-That could be home health services, admission to a skilled nursing facility or outside support systems.
+This could be home health services, admission to a skilled nursing facility or outside support systems.

-My personal philosophy is to treat others as I would want to be treated.
-I have always had the ability to develop a therapeutic relationship with my patients that allows me to communicate effectively.
-Meeting patients at their level helps my team and I understand their needs and support a safe discharge plan.
-My job is quite rewarding because I get to see my team flourish by breaking down barriers for patients.
+Our philosophy is to treat others as we would want to be treated.
+Meeting patients at their level helps us understand their needs and support a safe discharge plan.
+Our job is rewarding because we break down barriers for patients.

 Primary Sidebar